 Add descriptive tag

-Identify celiac disease antibodies with our at-home celiac test.
+Identify celiac disease antibodies with our celiac testing option.

 References